-PRIME For Life is an alcohol and drug program for people of all ages.
+PRIME For Life is an alcohol and drug education program.
 It is designed to gently but powerfully challenge common beliefs and attitudes that directly contribute to high-risk alcohol and drug use.
 The program goals are to reduce the risk for health problems and impairment problems.

 2018 Class Schedule